20 effective team incentive ideas for 2021

 Why incentivise your team members?

+It's true: not everyone can work their childhood dream jobs.
+But that doesn't mean adult life should be without happiness and fun in the workplace.
 The benefits of using incentives to reward, nurture, and motivate your team has been well-documented in the HR world.
+It can be a great way of avoiding demarcation disputes and the need for work-to-rule action.
 However, some businesses are still reluctant to implement an employee incentive program.
 They believe employees should be motivated by their salary, and work hard no matter what.

 Of course, you can't force incentive programmes on people.
 However, we'll take this opportunity to review why incentivising your team is a good idea.

 Hint: It's proven to bring huge benefits to your business.

 - Helps with recruitment and talent retention